ivie-clifford/email-triage-starter-kit/trust-and-data-handling.md

-# Trust & Data Handling
+# Trust and Data Handling

-## What this kit is
+## What this starter kit is

-This repository contains instructions and prompt templates.
-It does not run an email service, receive your Gmail credentials, or collect your inbox content.
+This repository provides instructions and prompts.
+It is not a hosted service, and it does not receive, store, or collect your email credentials or inbox content.

-## What happens when you use it

-You connect Gmail within your own ChatGPT account.
-The configured chat reads the email needed to create the brief under the permissions you approve.
-The brief is delivered in ChatGPT.
+You connect Gmail or Outlook Email directly within your own ChatGPT account.

-## Safety boundary in v0.1

-The setup is read-only.
-It must not:
+## What the prompt is designed to do

+The setup prompts are read-only.
+They are designed to review selected received email and produce a Morning Brief.

+They do not instruct ChatGPT to:

-- send or draft messages;
+* send or draft replies;
-- delete, archive, label, mark spam, or unsubscribe;
+* delete, archive, label, mark spam, unsubscribe, or otherwise change email;
-- create calendar events;
+* create calendar events;
-- change account settings; or
+* change account settings; or
-- take external actions based on an email.
+* access other apps, files, or workspaces.

 ## Your controls

-- Review Gmail permissions before connecting.
-- Test manually before creating a schedule.
-- Review scheduled results and adjust the configuration when evidence warrants it.
-- Disable the task or disconnect Gmail whenever you want.
-See [Stop & Disconnect](stop-and-disconnect.md).
+Before using the kit:

+1. Review the permissions shown when connecting Gmail or Outlook Email.
+2. Run a manual brief first.
+3. Review the output before scheduling a recurring task.
+4. Disconnect the app whenever you no longer want ChatGPT to access it.

+For work Outlook accounts, follow your employer’s data and app-connection policies.
+If access requires administrator approval or is blocked, stop rather than trying to work around that restriction.

-## Important limitation
+## Important limitations

-This is a triage aid, not a guarantee that every important email will be surfaced.
-Check time-sensitive, financial, health, legal, security, and application-related information directly in Gmail.
+A Morning Brief can miss context, misclassify an email, or summarize something inaccurately.
+Check important information directly in the original email, especially deadlines, payments, job opportunities, legal matters, and health information.